Glen Bowersock

-Glen Warren Bowersock (born January 12, 1936 in Providence, Rhode Island) is a historian of ancient Greece, Rome and the Near East, and former Chairman of Harvard’s classics department.
+Glen Warren Bowersock (born January 12, 1936) is a historian of ancient Greece, Rome and the Near East, and former chairman of Harvard’s classics department.

 Early life

-Bowersock was born in Providence, Rhode Island and attended The Rivers School in Chestnut Hill, Massachusetts.
+Bowersock was born in Providence, Rhode Island, and attended The Rivers School in Chestnut Hill, Massachusetts.
 He earned his A.B. summa cum laude from Harvard University (1957), another B.A. with First Class Honors in Literae humaniores from Oxford University (1959); and his M.A., D.Phil.
 (1962, for thesis titled Augustus and the Greek world) also at Oxford.
 His mentor was the renowned Roman historian Ronald Syme.

 Career

 Bowersock has served as lecturer in ancient history at Balliol, Magdalen, and New College, Oxford (1960–62), Professor of Classics and History, Harvard University (1962–80) (full Professor from 1969).
 Bowersock was Professor of Ancient History at the Institute for Advanced Study from 1980 until his retirement in 2006.
 He is the author of over a dozen books and has published over 400 articles on Greek, Roman, and Near Eastern history and culture as well as the classical tradition.

 Bowersock formerly served as Professor of Classics and History at Harvard University.
 During his career at Harvard (1962 to 1980), he served as Professor of Classics and History; Chairman of the Classics Department; and Associate Dean of the Faculty of Arts and Sciences.
 He is a member of the American Academy of Arts and Sciences.
-In 1989, he was elected to membership in the American Philosophical Society, the oldest learned society in the United States, dating to 1743.
+In 1989, he was elected to membership in the American Philosophical Society.